-GEOG 2010 Tools of Environmental Geography
+GEOG 2010 Tools of Environmental Geoscience

-An introduction to research techniques for the incoming Environmental Geography major.
-Includes laboratory safety, research methods, exploration of resources (library and Internet), and an outline of the discipline.
+Also offered as GEOL 2010.
+An introduction to research techniques for the incoming environmental geoscience majors.
+This course includes an overview of the discipline and the tools used in geoscience research.
+Topics may include laboratory safety, research methods, exploration of resources (library and Internet), methods of data collection, data analysis, and scientific reporting of results.